xasterKies/talent-planet-ui/README.md

-# talent-planet frontend (TAP)
+# Talent-Planet Backend
-This is going to provide the talent planet front end for organisation
+This is the initial backend for Talent-Planet